The Executive Board is the principal decision-making body of the Crop Trust.

 He is a Fellow of the American Academy of Arts and Sciences, a Foreign Associate of the US National Academy of Sciences, a Foreign Member of the Royal Swedish Academy of Sciences and a Member of the German Academy Leopoldina.

-He is the recipient of several honorary degrees, including an honorary doctorate of science from Cambridge University, and currently serves on the Board of the Chicago Botanic Garden, The Field Museum, The Cary Institute for Ecosystem Studies, the Lady Bird Johnson Wildflower Center at the University of Texas, WWF-US and the Gaylord and Dorothy Donnelley Foundation.
+He is the recipient of several honorary degrees, including an honorary doctorate of science from Cambridge University.
+He currently serves on the Board of the Chicago Botanic Garden, The Field Museum, The Cary Institute for Ecosystem Studies, the Lady Bird Johnson Wildflower Center at the University of Texas, WWF-US and the Gaylord and Dorothy Donnelley Foundation.

 Sir Peter Crane served on the Crop Trust Executive Board from 2007-2012, before returning in 2014.
 In 2019, he succeeded Ambassador Tim Fischer as Chair of the Executive Board.